 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

+co-signed loans.

-Include: \ 2016 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016. \ only loans made to students who borrowed while enrolled at your institution. \ co-signed loans.
-Exclude: \ students who transferred in. \ money borrowed at other institutions. \ parent loans \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree) Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
-Exclude students who transferred into your institution 486
+Exclude: students who transferred in.

+- money borrowed at other institutions. - parent loans

+students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+H4 Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and d June 30, 2017.
+Exclude students who transferred into your institution 481

 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and average for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.